King Charles II bestowed upon Anthony Ashley Cooper the titles, Earl of Shaftesbury and Baron Cooper of Paulet.

 1840 – Marriage

-Mary Boykin Miller married James Chestnut, Jr., who was from one of the wealthiest families in the South.
-The Chestnut family owned 448 slaves and plantations totaling nearly five square miles.
+Mary Boykin Miller married James Chesnut, Jr., who was from one of the wealthiest families in the South.
+The Chesnut family owned 448 slaves and plantations totaling nearly five square miles.